Boris-Barboris/dpeq/README.md

 schema-oriented marshalling functionality, wich maps PSQL types to their binary or text representations, native to D.

-Here is a list of good links get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed:
+Here is a list of good links to get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed:
 https://www.postgresql.org/docs/9.5/static/protocol.html
 https://www.postgresql.org/docs/9.5/static/protocol-flow.html